Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Experiments

-We conduct two groups of ablation experiments to verify the effectiveness of the sub-tasks proposed in our framework: \begin{enumerate} \item We remove Error Detection and Error Type Identification sub-tasks from \methodName{} separately and analyze the effect on model performance.
-Note that our framework would degrade to the baseline models when both sub-tasks are removed. \item During the inference process, we replace the prediction results of Error Detection and Error Type Identification sub-tasks with the ground-truth labels.
-In other words, we use the answers from these two sub-tasks as additional input information for models and observe the changes in model performance. \end{enumerate}
+To assess the effectiveness and significance of our designed sub-tasks, we further conduct an upper bound analysis within the SIGHAN15 dataset of the CSC task, as delineated in Table~\ref{tab:upper_CSC}.
+Throughout the inference process, we substitute the predicted outcomes of both the Error Detection and Error Type Identification sub-tasks with the ground-truth labels.
+In other words, we use the golden answers from these two sub-tasks as additional input information for models and observe the changes in model performance.
+Utilizing the responses from the Error Detection and Error Type Identification sub-tasks as additional input information notably enhances the model's performance in error correction.
+This underscores the notion that guiding the model through a progression of sub-tasks, from simple to complex, contributes to an optimal resolution of the CTEC task.
+Furthermore, it underscores the rationale and efficacy of our approach, as demonstrated by the observed improvements.

-Experimental results shown in Table X indicate that: \begin{enumerate} \item Both in CSC and CGEC task, the model performance decreases when Error Detection or Error Type Identification sub-task is removed.
-This demonstrates the effectiveness of these sub-tasks in \methodName{}, which assists the model to reduce error propagation through progressive learning. \item The model performance of error correction is significantly improved by using the answers from Error Detection and Error Type Identification sub-tasks as additional input information.
-It reveals that learning various sub-tasks from easy to difficult can help the model better resolve CTEC task ideally, which further demonstrates the rationality and effectiveness of \methodName{}. \end{enumerate}